 The written pattern for this blanket is below, but if you’ve never carried yarn or made a chevron blanket before, you might want to check out this video to help you get started on this blanket!

-Chain 177 with Grey.
+Chain 177 with Gray.
 (If you’d like to make a larger or smaller blanket, the pattern repeat is 29 + 3.)

-ROW 1: In the second chain from the hook and the next chain, SC2TOG. (insert your hook into the first chain, pull up a loop, insert your hook into the next chain, pull up a loop, yarn over and pull through all loops on your hook). *SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains.
-Repeat * (That means to repeat from where you see the *.)
+Row 1: In the second chain from the hook and the next chain, SC2TOG. *SC in the next 13 chains, work 3 SC into the next chain, SC in the next 13 chains, skip 2 chains.
+Repeat from *.
 After you have worked the last 13 chains, you should have two extra.
 SC2TOG, these last two stitches.
 Chain 1 and turn.

 *Work 10 SC with White, carrying the Grey behind and crocheting over it as you work.
 On the 10th SC, pull through with Grey.
 Work one SC with Grey, carrying the White behind, then work 3 SCs in Grey into the top of the peak.
 Still carrying the White behind, work one more SC in Grey, and pull through with White before you finished the stitch.
 Work 10 SC in White, carrying Gray behind, on the 10th SC, pull through with Gray.
 Work two SCs in Gray, carrying White behind, skip two stitches, work 2 SCs in Gray, pull through with White on second stitch.

 Repeat from * until you reach the end of the row.
 After your last 10 SCs of White, pull through with Gray and work two SCs, then finish the row with SC2TOG (you can stop carrying the White yarn at this point.)